deepmindru-afk/shaw/backend/PERPLEXITY_INTEGRATION.md

 ## Overview

-Added Perplexity web search as a tool call capability to the Shaw AI CarPlay assistant.
+Added Perplexity web search as a tool call capability to the Roadtrip AI CarPlay assistant.
 The agent can now search the web for current information when users ask questions about news, weather, traffic, events, or real-time facts.

 ## Implementation